-B3.1.3 Exhaustive linking
+B4.1.3 Exhaustive linking

 Exhaustive linking occurs when the set of individuals involved in a quantified predication contains all the participants of which the predication is said to hold, as in "(Only) Two people attended the wedding". and in "(Only) Two colleagues did not attend the wedding".
 The exhaustiveness can be expressed by stipulating that the discourse referent (set) in the link interpretation (for which mostly 'X' is used) does contain all these individuals; see e.g. the bidirectional in (B33a,b).
 If the distributivity of the link is collective or single, then the notion of exhaustiveness by its very nature does not apply, and in some cases the event scope does not either.
-This is expressed in (B33c-e), where 's' stands for any event scope, ' ξ ' for any exhaustiveness, and 'neg' for either 'neg-wide' or 'neg-narrow'.
+This is expressed in (B33c-e), where 's' stands for any event scope, ' ε ' for any exhaustiveness, and 'neg' for either 'neg-wide' or 'neg-narrow'.

-The interpretation of quintuples (R, d, s, ξ, p) with ξ = 'exhaustive' is defined in (B33) (cf. (B28)):
+The interpretation of quintuples $\langle R, d, s, \xi, p \rangle$ with ξ = 'exhaustive' is defined by the following clauses (see also (B28)):